 The University of Houston—Downtown’s College of Business has the largest Master of Business program in the Houston Area.
 UHD offers the Full-Time MBA and the Part-Time MBA to suit the needs of its students.
 The business school has had the most prestigious accreditation by the AACSB for 20 years.

 UHD College of Business is set apart from other business schools by its unique teaching approach.
 The MBA program uses a team teaching approach in its concentration and certificate courses.
 A college faculty member and an industry expert guide all of the courses.
-The college professor explains the theory while the industry expert gives practical advice.
+Additionally, students can choose from some of the following focused tracks: